GabrielaMoreira/GabrielaMoreira/README.md

 </p>

 <p align="justify">
 I'am a front-end developer, UX/UI designer and a data scientist living in Brazil.
 I'm  currently doing my postgraduate in data science with a International Big Data Certification while working on improve and learn new programing languages and technologies as well other projects.
-I am passionate about art and culture in general, so when not coding it's more like a big ball of wibbly wobbly... time-y wimey... stuff!
+I love art and culture in general, so when not coding it's like like a big ball of wibbly wobbly... time-y wimey... stuff!
 </p>
 <p align="center">
   <a href="https://github.com/GabrielaMoreira">